Unidata/netcdf-java/docs/userguide/src/site/pages/coordsystems/horizcoordtranforms.md

      :standard_parallel = 0.9330127018922193;
 ~~~

-If the <b>_standard_parallel_</b> is specified, this indicates the parallel where the scale factor = 1.0.
-In that case the projection scale factor is calculated as
+If the `standard_parallel` is specified, this indicates the parallel where the scale factor = 1.0.
+In that case the projection scale factor is calculated as:

 ~~~
  double sin = Math.abs(Math.sin( Math.toRadians( stdpar)));